Guides

 method add_folder

-Add a folder path from where to search for components, optionally under a prefix.
+Add a folder path from which to search for components, optionally under a prefix.

 ArgumentDescription